outerim/bountiful-ultimate/_pages/spring-2021-registration.md

 1. Middle School State Tournament.
 May 14-15 @ the Salt Lake Regional Athletic Complex. $20/player (free for those participating in Spring League)
 2. Mountain Showdown MS Tournament.
 Apr 16-17 @ the Salt Lake Equestrian Center. $15/player (Location may change or event delayed due to COVID policies of the center unless restrictions loosen before April)
+3. 3v3 Tournament.
+Jun 12 @ TBD. $10/player.
+This will be a fun 3v3 tournament with several divisions including an division for families/casual players.

 ## How to register